Are you looking to add reCAPTCHA to your WordPress Website?

 To get started, your initial task is to install and enable the Advanced Google reCAPTCHA plugin.
 If you’re unfamiliar with this process, we have a comprehensive step-by-step guide on installing WordPress plugins to provide you with detailed instructions.

-Once the plugin is activated, you should proceed to the Advanced Google reCAPTCHA page in order to customize the plugin’s settings to your liking.
+Once the plugin is activated, you should proceed to the Advanced Google reCAPTCHA page to customize the plugin’s settings to your liking.

 The plugin will prompt you to furnish Google reCAPTCHA API keys.
 These keys can be generated at no cost on the official reCAPTCHA website.
 Simply click on the ‘register your domain’ link at the top of the screen to begin the process.